What happens when you hit send to send an email?

-These are also the servers that will restrict your mailbox size, number of recipients, attachment size etc.
+There are also servers that will restrict your mailbox size, number of recipients, attachment size etc.

 When configuring email clients you will need to know the names of these servers, and what ports they use for the protocols (POP3,IMAP4,SMTP) .

 Generally you will have no control over these servers.

 The video below covers the Send and Receive process as discussed above.

 Please like/leave comments on Youtube if you found it useful: